jonrau1/ElectricEye/README.md

 That said, it is possible some of you crazy folks have that many resources.
 A To-Do is improve ElectricEye's architecture (while increasing costs) and write up batches of findings to SQS which will be parsed and sent to BIF via Lambda.
 So even if you had 1000 resources, if I did the full batch of 100, you wouldn't tip that scale and have some retry ability.
 A similar pattern could technically be done with Kinesis, but more research for the best pattern is needed.

 ### 13. How much does this solution cost to run?
 The costs are extremely negligible, as the primary costs are Fargate vCPU and Memory per GB per Hour and then Security Hub finding ingestion above 10,000 findings per Region per Month (the first 10,000 is perpetually free).
 We will use two scenarios as an example for the costs, you will likely need to perform your own analysis to forecast potential costs.
 ElectricEye's ECS Task Definition is ***2 vCPU and 4GB of Memory by default***.
-I made a [very rough cost calculator](https://github.com/jonrau1/ElectricEye/blob/master/cost-calculator/electriceye-cost-calculations.csv) in CSV you can confer, I will try to reflect the latest that is on the ReadMe to the worksheet, but no promises.
+I made a [very rough cost calculator](https://github.com/jonrau1/ElectricEye/blob/master/cost-calculator/electriceye-cost-calculations.csv) in CSV you can refer to, I will try to reflect the latest that is on the ReadMe to the worksheet, but no promises.

 #### Fargate Costs
 **30 Day Period: Running ElectricEye every 12 hours and it takes 5 minutes per Run**</br>
 5 hours of total runtime per month: **$0.493700/region/account/month**

 **30 Day Period: Running ElectricEye every 3 hours and it takes 10 minutes per Run**</br>
-40 hours of total runtime per month: **$$3.949600/region/account/month**
+40 hours of total runtime per month: **$3.949600/region/account/month**

 #### Security Hub Costs
 **Having 5 resources per check in scope for 108 checks running 60 times a month (every 12 hours)**</br>